What We Do

 The Office is presently organized into three divisions: the Criminal Court Division, the Special Units Division, and the General Sessions Court Division.
 District Attorneys appear on behalf of the State of Tennessee to prosecute all misdemeanor and felony charges brought in Juvenile Court, the General Sessions Courts, the Grand Jury, and the Criminal Courts of the District.
 The Office also has units of lawyers (Special Units Division) who have specialized skills and training in such areas as child physical and sexual abuse, complex drug prosecutions, death penalty prosecutions, domestic violence, elder abuse, fraud and economic crime, and vehicular crimes.

 In Knox County, most criminal cases are the result of investigations conducted by and arrests made by the Knoxville Police Department, the Knox County Sheriff’s Office, the University of Tennessee Police Department, or the Tennessee Highway Patrol.
 The District Attorney’s Office is responsible for determining whether there is enough evidence to prosecute persons accused of crimes.
-If not, the charges will be dismissed; otherwise, Assistant District Attorneys appear in the various General Sessions and Criminal Courts where such cases are tried before a judge or a jury or are resolved upon guilty pleas.
+Assistant District Attorneys appear in the various General Sessions and Criminal Courts where such cases are tried before a judge or a jury or are resolved upon guilty pleas.
 In addition to courtroom duties, Assistant District Attorneys review citizen complaints about alleged criminal activity, consult with law enforcement agencies about on-going investigations, and provide legal advice to the police.

 What is a District Attorney General?